Chair of Marketing Prof. Dr. Martin Natter

-Martin Natter and his team are part of the Marketing Group at University of Zurich
+Martin Natter and his team are part of the University of Zurich's group of marketing associated professorships:

 The aim of the Chair of Marketing is to offer an attractive and high quality marketing course program from the Assessment phase to the PhD-level to support student education and knowledge exchange.
 The intention of our teaching program is to contribute to the education of responsible students, who have the knowledge to critically analyze Marketing decisions.
 It is, therefore, necessary for students to understand the relationship between marketing investments and their financial and behavioral consequences.